|

 HDMI

 HDMI is the most recent standard for video signals and is still under development, it is based on the DVI standard (with additional audio channel) and DVI can be converted to HDMI (minus the audio).
-HDMI supports high definition video with a built in digital audio channel, there is also an Ethernet channel coming in HDMI version 1.4.
+HDMI supports high definition video with a built in digital audio channel, there is also an Ethernet channel in HDMI version 1.4.
 HDMI is the format of choice if your equipment supports it.

 There's a lot of hype surrounding HDMI cables and it can be hard to separate the fact from the spin.
 Yes it's true that HDMI uses very high data rates and a poor quality cable could cause picture problems especially if the cable is long and there are other components involved (wall plates, switches etc).
 However as HDMI is a digital signal there should be no degradation in picture quality until the signal quality reaches a point where you notice a significant loss of quality, this is usually seen as "snow" or white speckling on the picture.
 Anyone who tells you they can see a difference in the picture quality with their $300 1m HDMI cable really has more money than sense.